-Around 31% of a household’s carbon dioxide emissions come from space and water heating.
+Around 31 per cent of a household’s carbon dioxide emissions come from space and water heating.
 To meet the governments target of net zero carbon emissions by 2050 new technologies such as heat pumps will be needed to reduce these emissions while providing comfortable living conditions.

 A heat pump is a device that can replace traditional heating systems such as boilers to provide space and water heating within both domestic and commercial settings.
 Rather than burning a fuel to produce heat, they move heat from a low-temperature heat source and ‘pump’ it to a higher temperature where it can be used to provide space heating or produce hot water.
 The source is normally heat in the ground or the outside air.

 The higher the temperature in the source location relative to the desired location, the more efficient heat pumps are.
 Their efficiency is expressed as a coefficient of performance where a higher figure indicates a more efficient system and therefore less energy is required for the same output.
 Heat pumps are powered by electricity and decarbonisation of the national grid further helps to reduce the environmental impact of the already efficient technology.
 Where homes have solar panels even greater carbon savings can be made.

 The average efficiency or coefficient of performance (CoP) for a typical domestic heat pump is 3 to 4 CoP but this will vary throughout the year due to seasonal changes and may vary by property due to differences in system size or layout.